 Potential conflicts of interest.
 In connection with the Pass-Through Certificates that we issue, we act in multiple roles - Trustee, Depositor, Administrator and Guarantor.
-Further, we act in these same roles with respect to PCs that we issue.
-The Multifamily PC Trust Agreement provides that in determining whether a Mortgage shall be repurchased from the related PC pool, we may in our capacities as the Administrator and Guarantor of our PCs consider factors as we deem appropriate, including the reduction of administrative costs (in the case of the Administrator) and possible exposure under our guarantee (in the case of the Guarantor).
-There is no independent third party engaged with respect to the PCs or Pass-Through Certificates to monitor and supervise our activities in our various roles.
-In connection with our roles as the Administrator and Guarantor of the PCs that we issue, we may take certain actions with respect to Mortgages that may adversely affect Pass-Through Certificate Holders.
-For example, we may repurchase, or direct sellers or servicers to repurchase, Mortgages from PC pools in certain situations.
-A Mortgage repurchase will be treated as a prepayment in full of the Mortgage being repurchased and will increase the prepayment speeds of Pass-Through Certificates.
+There is no independent third party engaged to monitor and supervise our activities in our various roles.
+In connection with our roles as the Administrator and Guarantor of the PCs that we issue, we may take certain actions with respect to Mortgages that may adversely affect Holders of Pass-Through Certificates backed by PCs.